ATB-UQ/PyThinFilm/docs/source/configuration.rst

 :code:`source_max_z` (default: 60): the point below which molecules are valid targets to be copied into the main system as an extra layer of solution in nm.

-:code:`min_skin_height` (default: 20):

-    # Optional.
-Insertion will only be performed if layer_height -
-    # bottom_of_skin is less than this value.
-    # If unset, insertions will be performed every time the bottom of the skin
+:code:`max_skin_thickness` (default: 20): insertion will only be performed if the thickness of the layer in nm is below this value.
-    # is detected below `min_skin_height`, and the film will continue to grow.
-    max_skin_thickness: 20 # nm - System specific.

-    insert_thickness: 10  # nm - Thickness of inserted layer.
-System specific.
-                          #       This will depend on the size of the molecules
-                          #       in the system.
-Larger molecules will require
+:code:`insert_thickness:` (default: 10): thickness of inserted layer in nm. appropriate values will depend on the size of the molecules in the system, with larger molecules requiring thicker layers.
+Lower values will help improve simulation speed.
-                          #       a thicker layer to ensure that enough of them
-                          #       do not cross the boundary (molecules that
-                          #       cross the boundary are not inserted).
-                          #       Smaller values will give faster run time,
-                          #       since fewer atoms are being simulated.
-    thickness_tol: 0.2    # Fractional tolerance for insert_thickness
-                          # (e.g. 0.2 = accept layers within +/- 20% of insert_thickness)

-    # Concentration above which `consecutive_bins` bins in a row will be used
-    # to detect the bottom of the skin
-    skin_density_thresh: 10 # solute atoms per nm^3 - System specific.
-                            #     This will depend on the concentration
-                            #     of the solute in the bulk region, and the
-                            #     density of the dried film.
+:code:`thickness_tol` (default: 0.2): fractional tolerance for insert thickness.

-    consecutive_bins: 8     # Fewer consecutive bins allows detection of a
-                            # thinner skin, but makes that detection less
+:code:`consecutive_bins` (default: 8): number of consecutive bins which must be detected to determine the presence of a skin.
+Fewer consecutive bins allows detection of a thinner skin, but makes that detection less reliable.
-                            # reliable.
 Since reliability is important for
                             # layer insertion to avoid inserting too early,
                             # more bins are generally better here so long as
                             # they don't exceed the skin thickness.

+:code:`skin_density_thresh` (default: 10): solute concentration above which :code:`consecutive_bins` bins in a row will be used to detect the bottom of the skin in units of atoms per cubic nm.
+This is dependent on the concentration of the solute in the bulk region and the density of the dried film.

-    # Maximum density of solute atoms in a slab that could be selected for
-    # splitting the system.
-Two consecutive slabs below this density are
-    # searched for, and the plane between them is where the split occurs.
-    # Molecules that cross the plane are deleted, so this number can be used to
-    # avoid deleting too many solute molecules.
+:code:`max_solute_density` (default: 15): maximum density of solute atoms in a slab that could be selected for splitting the system in atoms per cubic nm.
+Two consecutive slabs below this density are searched for, and the plane between them is where the split occurs.
+Molecules that cross the plane are deleted, so this number can be used to avoid deleting too many solute molecules.
-    max_solute_density: 15 # Atoms per nm^3 - System specific.
-                            #     This will depend on the concentration
-                            #     of the solute in the bulk region.

-    # Strategy to use when choosing a layer to insert.
-    # Options are:
-    #  * 'best':     Choose the layer with a height closest to insert_thickness.
-    #  * 'weighted': Randomly choose a layer with a higher weighting for those
-    #                 that are closer in height to insert_thickness.
-    #  * 'random':   Randomly choose a layer with equal weighting.
+:code:`strategy` (default: weighted): strategy to use when choosing a solvent layer to insert.
+Options are: 'best':     Choose the layer with a height closest to insert_thickness. 'weighted': Randomly choose a layer with a higher weighting for those that are closer in height to insert_thickness.  'random':   Randomly choose a layer with equal weighting.
-    strategy: weighted # (optional - default 'weighted')

-    # Void space to leave between existing system and inserted layer.
-    # Added both above and below inserted layer.
-    # Should be large enough to account for ~max. van der Waals radius.
+:code:`extra space` (default: 0.15): void space to leave between existing and inserted layer in nm.
+This value should be large enough to account for ~max. van der Waals radius.
-    # Will default to 0.15 with a warning if unset
-    extra_space: 0.15 # nm

-    # Set true to abort mdrun and exit if insertion fails
+:code:`exit_on_failure` (default: False): set this value to true to abort mdrun and exit if insertion fails.
-    exit_on_failure: false

   solvent_delete:
     # As above, useful for convenient toggling